Five Best Practices for Real Estate Postcards

 It’s important to target the right homes with attributes that are complementary to your campaign’s objective.
 You’ll get better conversion rates from your campaign by mailing to the right household addresses.

-• Engage your Loyal Audience: Stay top of mind by mailing a personalized campaigns to your existing mailing list of former or prospective clients is a great way to generate new clients.
-We’ve seen campaigns work that ask for referrals, provide quarterly updates with a market analysis, or simply wish the former client a happy holiday.
+• Engage your Loyal Audience: Stay top of mind.
+Mail personalized campaigns to your existing mailing list.
+This list should include former and prospective clients.
+This is a great way to generate new clients.

 Century 21 Postcard promoting targeting homes for seniors who want to downsize their homes.